64octets/python-bitcoinlib-scripting/README.md

 *CBlock, CTransaction, CTxIn, COutPoint and CTxOut*

-Assuming you have complied and installed bitcoin, use the following commands to download and install the latest python-bitcoinlib from Peter Todds repository on Github
+Assuming you have complied and installed bitcoin, use the following commands to download and install the latest python-bitcoinlib from Peter Todd's repository on Github

 ```
 git clone https://github.com/petertodd/python-bitcoinlib